 How Many Chickens per Feeder

 The number of chickens per feeder-sharing is dependent on several factors.
 First, the size of your feeder.
-Its length, height and depth which determines the amount of chicken feed it can hold.
+Its length, height and depth determine the amount of chicken feed it can hold.
 Secondly, the feed requirement of your chicken.

 The older your flock gets, the higher their feed requirement demand.
 For best results, your chicken feeder should be categorized according to the age of your flock.
 Allocate 8.2ft feeder space for every 100 chickens between 1 and 4 weeks of age.
 100 chicken between 6 to 10 weeks will need 18ft of feeder space.
 Between 10 and 14 weeks, 32.8ft of feeder space will serve the purpose.
 15 weeks and above require 42.7ft feeder space.

 If you have a feeder 8.2ft long, 100 young chickens will comfortably use it.
 On the other hand, the same feeder could only accommodate 20 chickens.
 As your chicken grows, their feeder space increases and this means you will have to allocate fewer chickens per feeder.